 When was this project finished and what does it include?

-Completed in 2017, the village includes a harbor, cultural and exhibition centers, and waterfront development.
-To showcase the rich history and culture of the region, many visual and performing art centers, museums and literary societies have been planned, cultural institutions and schools of arts and creative design, among them.
-The Jameel Arts Centre is the main landmark in the region for art enthusiasts that commemorates the ancient and modern history of Dubai.
+Completed in 2017, the village includes a harbour, cultural and exhibition centres, and waterfront development.
+To showcase the rich history and culture of the region, many visual and performing art centres, museums, literary societies, cultural institutions, and schools of arts and creative design have been planned.
+The Jameel Arts Centre is the main landmark in the region for art enthusiasts and commemorates the ancient and modern history of Dubai.

 Who developed the Jameel Arts Centre?

-It was designed by architect Anouk Vogel and features exhibitions and programs related to the culture and traditions of the UAE, at the same time as the international art world.
+It was designed by architect Anouk Vogel and features exhibitions and programmes related to the culture and traditions of the UAE, as well as the international art world.

-Spread across three floors, it has gallery spaces, a research center, a library, and a dedicated event space.
-Even so, the center includes a rooftop terrace for film screenings, art installations, and outdoor events.
-One of the most remarkable areas of the center is the Jaddaf Waterfront Sculpture Park, which is the first open-air sculpture park in the UAE.
+Spread across three floors, it has gallery spaces, a research centre, a library, and a dedicated event space.
+Even so, the centre includes a rooftop terrace for film screenings, art installations, and outdoor events.
+One of the most remarkable areas of the centre is the Jaddaf Waterfront Sculpture Park, which is the first open-air sculpture park in the UAE.
 The architectural theme of properties in Dubai Culture Village follows a blend of traditional and contemporary artwork.
-While some residential buildings exhibit traditional Middle Eastern structures with modern interiors, others have contemporarily designed exteriors with ancient Arab depictions inside.
+While some residential buildings exhibit traditional Middle Eastern structures with modern interiors, others have contemporary-designed exteriors with ancient Arab depictions inside.

 Read Also: 90 Days Dubai Visa

-At the heart of this perfection of a hamlet, lies the Palazzo Versace of Dubai, second after the world's first fashion-branded hotel in Queensland, Australia.
-The 5-star luxury hotel is the center of interest in the city and covers an area of 3.7224 hectares and includes 8 restaurants, a spa, 169 condominium residences, and penthouses in 1-6 bedroom configurations, 146 hotel rooms, and 58 suites.
-The rooms are furnished with the Versace Home Collection and allow its guests to enjoy the serene view of the Dubai Creek.
+At the heart of this perfection of a hamlet lies the Palazzo Versace of Dubai, second after the world's first fashion-branded hotel in Queensland, Australia.
+The 5-star luxury hotel is the centre of interest in the city and covers an area of 3.7224 hectares.
+It includes 8 restaurants, a spa, 169 condominium residences and penthouses in 1-6 bedroom configurations, 146 hotel rooms, and 58 suites.
+The rooms are furnished with the Versace Home Collection and allow guests to enjoy the serene view of Dubai Creek.
 In addition, the Giardino, an all-day dining restaurant popular for it's Friday brunch, Q's Bar, and Lounge by Quincy Jones are some of the other crowd-pleasers of the hotel.

 Read Also: Document Required For Dubai Visa

-Adjacent to the Palazzo Versace, the D1 tower, or the Dubai Number One is an 80-floor residential skyscraper developed by Enshaa.
-The 284m tall tower, wrapped up in 2015, encompasses a sky rise lounge, an indoor pool, a gymnasium, a private cinema along with 24-hours concierge services.
+Adjacent to the Palazzo Versace, the D1 tower, or Dubai Number One, is an 80-floor residential skyscraper developed by Enshaa.
+The 284-meter-tall tower, wrapped up in 2015, encompasses a skyscraper lounge, an indoor pool, a gymnasium, a private cinema, and 24-hour concierge services.
 The tower has a total of 528 apartments ranging from 1, 2, 3, and 4-bedroom configurations and offers free valet parking for guests.